zminic/blog.docpad/src/documents/posts/2016/02/wcf-reverse-invoke-tunnel.html.md

 In typical multi-layered system client layer connects to service layer and retrieves information.
 But what if we need to reverse that flow?

 Recently we had a request from client's security department to change architecture so that our web application deployed in DMZ zone never directly invokes our middleware application deployed in intranet zone.
-Between these zones administrators will install firewall that blocks all incoming calls from DMZ to intranet.
+Between these zones administrators will install firewall that will block all incoming calls from DMZ to intranet.

+In this article I will describe the solution I designed for this specific problem.
+Although I cannot post source code, since this is company project, I will do my best to explain general idea behind solution so anyone with similar problem can follow guidelines to implement working solution.

 Since we are using WCF for all our services first we tried to find existing solution to the problem and to find out if maybe it's WCF feature supported out of the box.
 To our surprise there was no existing .NET solution for this problem nor WCF feature we could use.
 So we decided to roll our own.